 - Measure the performance of your campaigns to see which ones are driving the best results.

-- Retarget users based on percentage of video views (my favorite)
+- Retarget users based on percentage of video views (a personal favorite)

 - Track the CPA (the cost per lead or conversion) to measure and scale ROI (return on investment).